 Iliotibial Band Syndrome Causes

-- Training Improperly: Training improperly can cause IT band syndrome.
+- Improper Training: Training improperly can cause IT band syndrome.
 This includes warming up properly before your workout, pushing yourself too hard during your workout, and not cooling down properly.

 - Certain Physical Conditions: Some physical conditions can make you more prone to IT band syndrome.
 These include having bowed legs or a leg that’s longer than the other.
 Arthritis in your knee and having weak ab, glutes, and hip muscles can also influence whether or not you will get IT band syndrome.